RaihanSarkar1/DjangoTask/README.md

-# Django Tasks Manager App
+# Django Tasks Manager App (under development)

+## Features

+1. Create Task add multiple images and due date
+2. View All Tasks
+3. Delete or Edit and existing task
+4. View details of a task
+5. Set priority of a task

 ## How to run the project